fedepaol/goconcurrencyexperiments/README.md

 Working examples can be found in fast / slow folders of this repo.

+### Don't use in production!
+This code optimistically assumes that the rate of the produced messages can be absorbed by the worker.
+In case a worker is slow (or stuck) the buffer will grow indefinetely (up to the memory the process can allocate) with no output.

 ### Notes
 The "reordering" part is really simple and could be optimized a lot, reducing gc by adding a circular buffer and / or sorting the slice.